furkankose/bilkent-scheduler/README.md

 ### Visualizer

 Visualizer part is responsible from calculating and visualising all of the possible weekly schedules that result from selected courses.

 ## Project Architecture

 Both data scraper and visualizer runs on Firebase (Firebase Hosting, Firebase Functions).
-When a new commit is pushed to master, the continuous deployment pipelines that are created by using GitHub actions handle the deployment processes.
+When a new commit is pushed to main, the continuous deployment pipelines that are created by using GitHub actions handle the deployment processes.

 ## Features